Rogier van der Weyden: Early life and apprenticeship

-Due to the loss of archives in 1695 and again in 1940, there are few certain facts of van der Weyden's life.
-Rogelet de le Pasture (Roger of the Pasture) was born in Tournai (in present-day Belgium) in 1399 or 1400.
+Due to the loss of archives in 1695 and again in 1940, there are few certain facts of Van der Weyden's life.
+Rogelet de le Pasture (Roger of the Pasture) was born in Tournai (then a Bishopric, now part of Belgium) in 1399 or 1400.
 His parents were Henri de le Pasture and Agnes de Wattrélos.
 The Pasture family had earlier settled in the city of Tournai where Rogier's father worked as a maître-coutelier (knife manufacturer).

 In 1426, Rogier married Elisabeth, the daughter of a Brussels shoemaker, Jan Goffaert and his wife Cathelyne van Stockem.
 Rogier and Elisabeth had four children, the first being Cornelius (b.
 1427), who became a Carthusian monk and Margaretha, born in 1432.
 By 21 October 1435, the family had settled in Brussels, where the two younger children were born: Pieter in 1437 and Jan in 1438.
 These latter two would go on to become respectively a painter and a goldsmith.
 On moving to Brussels, Rogier began using the Flemish version of his name: "Rogier van der Weyden".

 From 2 March 1436 onward, Rogier held the title of 'painter to the town of Brussels' (stadsschilder), a very prestigious post since Brussels was at that time the most important residence of the splendid court of the Dukes of Burgundy.

 Portrait of a Woman with a Winged Bonnet, c.
 1440.